On this page:

 Most children need a few months to adjust to hemodialysis.
 A health care provider can often quickly and easily treat side effects, so a parent or guardian should always report side effects to a member of the health care team.
 A parent or guardian can help a child prevent many side effects by making sure the child maintains a proper diet, limits liquid intake, and takes all medications as directed.
 See "Eating, Diet, and Nutrition" for more information on how the right food choices can help.

-Read more in Treatment Methods for Kidney Failure: Hemodialysis.
+More information is provided in the NIDDK health topic, Treatment Methods for Kidney Failure: Hemodialysis.

 Peritoneal dialysis uses the lining of the abdominal cavity—the space in the body that holds organs such as the stomach, intestines, and liver—to filter the blood.
 The lining is called the peritoneum.
 A kind of salty water called dialysis solution is emptied from a plastic bag through a catheter—a thin, flexible tube—into the abdominal cavity.
 While it is inside, the dialysis solution soaks up wastes and extra fluid from the body.
 After a few hours, the used dialysis solution is drained into another bag, removing the wastes and extra fluid from the body.
 The abdomen is filled with fluid all day and all night, so the filtering process never stops.
 The process of draining and refilling, called an exchange, takes about 30 minutes.

 Before peritoneal dialysis begins, a surgeon places a catheter into the child’s abdomen.
 The catheter insertion may be done as an outpatient procedure, or the child may need to stay overnight in the hospital.
 The catheter tends to work better if the insertion site, also known as the exit site, has adequate time to heal—usually 10 to 20 days.
 The catheter may have one or two cuffs that the abdominal tissue grows around to secure it in place.

 Two types of peritoneal dialysis are available for children: